khorchanov/elastic_beanstalk_letsencrypt/README.md

 ## Steps 1 :
 This configures the nginx server to answer to the letsencrypt challenge + request a new certificate.

-Do this just the first time.
+Do this just the first time !!

 Place the one/.ebextensions folder in the root of the zip you are deploying.